 Internal rate of return is a type of discount rate that is used to make the net present value of all the cash flows from any project equal to zero.

 In simple words, it can be referred to as the compounded annual rate of return that can be earned on an investment or a project.

 What is MIRR?

-|IRR is the discount amount for investment that corresponds between initial capital outlay and the present value of predicted cash flows.||MIRR is the price in the investment plan that equalizes the latest value of cash inflow to the first cash outflow.|
+|IRR is the discount amount for investment that corresponds between the initial capital outlay and the present value of predicted cash flows.||MIRR is the price in the investment plan that equalises the latest value of the cash inflow to the first cash outflow.|

 |What does it mean?|

 |It is a discount rate at which the NPV of all the cash flows from a project becomes zero.||It is a modified form of IRR in which the NPV of the inflows (cash flows) is equal to the outflows (investments).|

 |It assumes that the positive cash flows from a project are reinvested on the same rate of return as that of investments.||It assumes that positive cash flows are reinvested based on the cost of the capital of the firm.|

 |IRR is comparatively less precise in calculating the rate of return.||MIRR is much more precise than IRR.|